 About one in four statistically valid survey respondents participated in a recreation program in the past year.
 Of those who participated, over 75% rated the quality of the recreation programs as excellent or good.
 And over 75% of respondents agree that recreation of park facilities are available when they want to use them.

-Of those that participated, over 75% rated the quality of recreation programs as excellent or good.
+Of those that participate in a recreation program, over 75% rated the quality of recreation programs as excellent or good.

 Park Visitation